A time- and space-optimal algorithm for the many-visits TSP: Improved algorithms for the Many-Visits TSP

+Given the vertex set $V = \{1,\dots,n\}$, multiplicities $k_i \in\mathbb N$ and cost function $d$, we wish to find a tour of minimum cost that visits each $i \in V$ exactly $k_i$ times.
 From Lemma~\ref{lem3}, our first algorithm presents itself.
 It simply iterates over all directed spanning trees $T$ with vertex set $V$, and extends each of them optimally to a valid tour $C_T$.
-Among all valid tours constructed, the one with smallest cost is returned (Algorithm~\ref{alg1}).
+Among all valid tours constructed, one with smallest cost is returned (Algorithm~\ref{alg:enumMV1}).

 This simple algorithm already improves on the previous best run time (although it is still superexponential), and reduces the space requirement from superexponential to polynomial.

 The correctness of the algorithm is immediate: from Lemma~\ref{lem3} it follows that all $C_T$'s considered are valid (connected, and with degrees matching the required multiplicities), and by Lemma~\ref{lem2}, the optimal tour $C$ must be considered during the execution.